 For instructions on how to make an access request under the Privacy Act or the Access to Information Act, please consult the Global Affairs Access to Information and Privacy website.

 In accordance with the Privacy Act, the Department uses and discloses personal information for the purposes of carrying out consular and emergency management services as well as for purposes that are consistent with and relate directly to these mandates.

 Consular clients will be informed and provided with a Privacy Notice Statement either in writing or verbally at the first contact, summarizing the provisions of the Privacy Act and how the Department will use and disclose personal information.

 Consular clients will also be asked to provide consent in order to have their personal information disclosed for the purpose of enabling consular officials and the Department to provide consular services to them.

 At the request of a client, consular officials may disclose personal information to individuals and organizations (friend, family member, spokesperson, etc.) identified by the client as persons or entities to be informed and kept apprised of the case.
 The scope of consent for disclosure includes the specific individuals and organizations with whom information can be shared, as well as the type of information to be shared.

-Consular officials will obtain a Consent to Disclose Personal Information (“Consent”) at the initial engagement with the client, documented either in person or as an oral request by the official from the client and documented by the official in accordance with the Privacy Act.
+Consular officials will obtain a Consent to Disclose Personal Information (“Consent”) at the initial engagement with the client (To fill and save a PDF form, download it to your computer and open it with Adobe Reader® 10 or a more recent version).
+Consent can be documented either in person or as an oral request by the official from the client and documented by the official in accordance with the Privacy Act.
 In the case of oral consent, consular officials will make every effort to obtain written consent at a later date.